Data lineage: Sophisticated replay

-Replaying only specific inputs or portions of a data-flow is crucial for efficient debugging and simulating what-if scenarios.
-Ikeda et al. present a methodology for lineage-based refresh, which selectively replays updated inputs to recompute affected outputs.
+Replaying only specific inputs or portions of dataflow is crucial for efficient debugging and simulating what-if scenarios.
+Ikeda et al. present a methodology for a lineage-based refresh, which selectively replays updated inputs to recompute affected outputs.
 This is useful during debugging for re-computing outputs when a bad input has been fixed.
 However, sometimes a user may want to remove the bad input and replay the lineage of outputs previously affected by the error to produce error-free outputs.
-We call this exclusive replay.
-Another use of replay in debugging involves replaying bad inputs for step-wise debugging (called selective replay).
+We call this an exclusive replay.
+Another use of replay in debugging involves replaying bad inputs for stepwise debugging (called selective replay).
 Current approaches to using lineage in DISC systems do not address these.
 Thus, there is a need for a lineage system that can perform both exclusive and selective replays to address different debugging needs.

 Anomaly detection

 One of the primary debugging concerns in DISC systems is identifying faulty operators.
 In long dataflows with several hundreds of operators or tasks, manual inspection can be tedious and prohibitive.
 Even if lineage is used to narrow the subset of operators to examine, the lineage of a single output can still span several operators.
 There is a need for an inexpensive automated debugging system, which can substantially narrow the set of potentially faulty operators, with reasonable accuracy, to minimize the amount of manual examination required.